 The fines for lost items vary.
 They include the value of the material plus a $10 processing fee.
 For more information on fines, see Overdue fines: Cost and payment.

-Please do not go to the college to pay an overdue fine at this time.
-If you need to pay a fine, please email us at firstname.lastname@example.org and we will respond within regular business hours.
+If you need to pay a fine, please visit your campus library Front Desk.
+If you are unable to make it to campus, please email us at email@example.com and we will respond within regular business hours.

 Renewing an item extends the length of time that you can borrow that item.
 Most items may be renewed twice.
 Material borrowed may be renewed under the following conditions: